 Gift a Guide

 Perhaps your loved one has been talking for years about scuba diving, or recently developed an itch to climb Mt.
 Rainier.
-Maybe he’s been stuck in South Carolina watching ski videos, or she’s taken to fishing in the neighborhood river with a pieced together rod.
+Maybe he’s been stuck in Florida watching ski videos, or she’s taken to fishing in the neighborhood river with a pieced-together rod.
 Here’s your chance to help your friends or family expand their world with the gift of a guided adventure.
 Guide services exist for every activity under the sun, and you can even think outside the box for those who are less active.
 A day of snowshoeing, a pottery class, or even music lessons can set one off on a new adventure!

 Hunt for Treasure